 Research Institutes

-The institute aims to combine the academy, prisoner rehabilitation authority and the prison services through the creation of a collaborative academic discussion on the reintegration of released prisoners into the community and the establishment of fact-based policy infrastructure on the effectiveness of the various rehabilitation programs.
+The institute aims to integrate academia, the Prisoner Rehabilitation Authority, and the Prison Service by creating a collaborative academic discourse on the reintegration of released prisoners into the community and establishing an infrastructure for evidence-based policy regarding the effectiveness of various rehabilitation programs.

-The research institute serves a large and diverse population, including researchers from a broad spectrum of fields, students and field workers; It does so by helping to present data and programs in Israel and around the world, setting up a website containing a virtual library, and publishing articles on rehabilitation programs for released prisoners.
+The research institute serves a large and diverse population, including researchers from a wide range of fields, students, and field workers.
+This is accomplished through assistance in presenting data and programs in Israel and worldwide, establishing a website containing a virtual library, and publishing articles dealing with rehabilitation programs for released prisoners.

-So far, the Institute has published 4 brochures that include a comprehensive overview of issues related to prisoner rehabilitation along with an integration of research findings conducted at the institute.
+So far, the Institute has published 4 booklets that include a comprehensive review of topics related to prisoner rehabilitation alongside the integration of findings from research conducted at the Institute.

-At the same time, the Research Institute is actively working to raise public awareness of the issue of re-integration of released prisoners into the community, and to formulate a public policy that will contribute and assist this goal.
-It is acheived through holding seminars and academic conferences, submitting position papers to the Knesset on relevant issues that arise from the public agenda from time to time, promoting and strengthening the connection between the field and the academy and other various ways.
+Meanwhile, the research institute actively works to raise public awareness about the issue of reintegrating released prisoners into the community, and to formulate public policy that will contribute to and assist in this process.
+This is done through organizing seminars and academic conferences, submitting position papers to the Knesset on relevant topics that arise on the public agenda from time to time, promoting and strengthening the connection between the field and academia, and through other means.

 Psychology Research Laboratory